remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ```

 It is important to note that currently this script only supports one hour or half an hour time bin, but this is not really a problem as Hp30 index come with a 30 minutes time interval aswell as the model that predicts for the next 30 minutes.

+### Add_omni.ipynb

+Because we already created the global data files, we need to append the new index that we will use.
+First is the omni indexes, Interplanetary Magnetic Field (IMF) and Wind Speed (speed).
+We also want to add the wind speed one hour before the measurements (this is a good approximation of a long it takes to the wind to reach WACCM height).

+### Add_supermag.ipynb

+We need to add also SuperMAG value, SML, SMU and SME, respectively maximum Westward strength, maximum Eastward strength and the difference between those two.

 ## Data Analysis